Magnon: History

 where $T_\text{c}$ is the (material dependent) critical temperature, and $M_0$ is the magnitude of the spontaneous magnetization.

-The quantitative theory of magnons, quantized spin waves, was developed further by Theodore Holstein and Henry Primakoff, and then by Freeman Dyson.
-Using the second quantization formalism they showed that magnons behave as weakly interacting quasiparticles obeying Bose–Einstein statistics (bosons).
-A comprehensive treatment can be found in the solid state textbook by Charles Kittel or the early review article by Van Kranendonk and Van Vleck.
+Theodore Holstein and Henry Primakoff, and then Freeman Dyson further developed the quantitative theory of magnons, quantized spin waves.
+Using the second quantization formalism they showed that magnons behave as weakly interacting quasiparticles obeying Bose–Einstein statistics for bosons.

-Direct experimental detection of magnons by inelastic neutron scattering in ferrite was achieved in 1957 by Bertram Brockhouse.
-Since then magnons have been detected in ferromagnets, ferrimagnets, and antiferromagnets.
+Bertram Brockhouse achieved direct experimental detection of magnons by inelastic neutron scattering in ferrite in 1957.
+Magnons were later detected in ferromagnets, ferrimagnets, and antiferromagnets.

-The fact that magnons obey the Bose–Einstein statistics was confirmed by the light scattering experiments done during the 1960s through the 1980s.
+The fact that magnons obey Bose–Einstein statistics was confirmed by light-scattering experiments done during the 1960s through the 1980s.
 Classical theory predicts equal intensity of Stokes and anti-Stokes lines.
 However, the scattering showed that if the magnon energy is comparable to or smaller than the thermal energy, or $\hbar \omega < k_\text{B} T$, then the Stokes line becomes more intense, as follows from Bose–Einstein statistics.
 Bose–Einstein condensation of magnons was proven in an antiferromagnet at low temperatures by Nikuni et al. and in a ferrimagnet by Demokritov et al. at room temperature.
 In 2015 Uchida et al. reported the generation of spin currents by surface plasmon resonance.

 Paramagnons

 Paramagnons are magnons in magnetic materials which are in their high temperature, disordered (paramagnetic) phase.
-For low enough temperatures, the local atomic magnetic moments (spins) in ferromagnetic or anti-ferromagnetic compounds will become ordered.
-Small oscillations of the moments around their natural direction will propagate as waves (magnons).
-At temperatures higher than the critical temperature, long range order is lost, but spins will still align locally in patches, allowing for spin waves to propagate for short distances.
+For low enough temperatures, the local atomic magnetic moments (spins) in ferromagnetic or anti-ferromagnetic compounds become ordered.
+Small oscillations of the moments around their natural direction propagate as waves (magnons).
+At temperatures higher than the critical temperature, long range order is lost, but spins align locally (in patches), allowing for spin waves to propagate for short distances.
 These waves are known as a paramagnon, and undergo diffusive (instead of ballistic or long range) transport.

-The concept was first proposed based on the spin fluctuations in transition metals, by Berk and Schrieffer and Doniach and Engelsberg, to explain additional repulsion between electrons in some metals, which reduces the critical temperature for superconductivity.
+The concept was proposed based on the spin fluctuations in transition metals, by Berk and Schrieffer and Doniach and Engelsberg, to explain additional repulsion between electrons in some metals, which reduces the critical temperature for superconductivity.